deardooley/agave-togo/README.md

 ### Install Dependencies

-We have two three of dependencies in this project: tools and Agave Platform SDKs, and the angular framework code.
-The tools help us manage and test the application.

-* We get the tools we depend upon via `npm`, the [node package manager](https://www.npmjs.org/).
-* We get the Agave Platform SDKs and angular code via `bower`, a [client-side code package manager](http://bower.io/).

-We have pre-configured npm to automatically run bower so we can simply do:
+Dependencies in this project are handled by [node package manager](https://www.npmjs.org/) and [bower](http://bower.io/) via [yarn](https://yarnpkg.com/).
+To build the project simply run the following command.

 ```
-npm install
+yarn install
 ```

-Behind the scenes this will also call `bower install`.
-You should find that you have two new folders in your project.
+Once the command completes, You should find that you have two new folders in your project.

 * `node_modules` - contains the npm packages for the tools we need
 * `bower_components` - contains the angular framework files